STAIRlab/sees/docs/library/strategy/Solution_Algorithm/417-Newton.md

 # Newton

-This command is used to construct a `NewtonRaphson` algorithm object which is uses the Newton-Raphson algorithm to solve the nonlinear residual equation.
+The `NewtonRaphson` algorithm uses the Newton-Raphson algorithm to solve the nonlinear residual equation.
 The Newton-Raphson method is the most widely used and most robust method for solving nonlinear algebraic equations.
 The command is of the following form:

 ```tcl
 algorithm Newton < -initial > < -initialThenCurrent >